-Drawing on insights from our work and interactions with directors and business leaders over the past 12 months, we’ve highlighted six items for boards consider in their 2018 agendas—on the critical challenges at-hand and on the road ahead.
+Drawing on insights from our work and interactions with directors and business leaders over the past 12 months, we’ve highlighted seven items for boards of private companies to consider as they focus their 2019 agendas on the critical challenges at hand and on the road ahead.

 Expectations for greater transparency about the board’s efforts to continually raise its game and help position the company for the future are putting the nom/gov committee squarely in the spotlight.
 Here are six items for nom/gov committees to consider as they focus their 2019 agendas.

 Lead directors are focusing on board composition and diversity, and enhancing board operations and oversight processes.